WolfpackMC/wolfpackmaker/README.md

-# wolfpackmaker
+# wolfpackmaker 2

+The second version of wolfpackmaker, now rewritten as an actual Python package.

-A set up of Python 3 helper scripts to build Wolfpack modpacks.
+This is mostly a set up of Python 3 helper scripts to build Wolfpack modpacks.

-The `lock.py` utility file requires Python 3.10 or later.

-To learn more, visit https://woofmc.xyz.